-- Being over friendly with children;

-- having favourites;

-- taking photographs of children on their mobile phone, contrary to school policy;

-- engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or;
+- Being over friendly with children; - Having favourites; - Taking photographs of children on their mobile phone; - Engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or - Using inappropriate sexualised, intimidating or offensive language (KCSIE para 410)

-- humiliating pupils.

 Any low-level concern must be reported to the DSL, recorded in writing by the DSL and dealt with appropriately.
 Where a low-level concern is raised about the DSL, it should be shared with the Headteacher.
 The record should include details of the concern, the context in which the concern arose, and the action taken.
 The name of the individual sharing their concerns should also be noted, unless they wish to remain anonymous.
 Staff records should be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.
 Where this is identified, the school will decide on a course of action, either through its disciplinary procedures or where it moves from a concern to meeting the harms threshold, in which case it will be referred to the LADO.
-Any organisations or individuals using school premises will be subject to the same procedures.

-4.3.1 The Role of the LADO
+4.4.1 The Role of the LADO